Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models: Evaluation

 \textbf{Result.} Across 2,258 focal methods, \tool{} identifies and analyzes 14,132 CFG paths, with an average of 6.26 per method.
 From these paths, \tool{} generates 20,305 test cases.
 After compilation and execution, 14,190 are identified as valid (i.e., 6,115 of them are invalid), giving a success rate of 69.88\% in generating valid test cases.
 Compared to other LLM-based tools, \tool{} achieves both the highest number of valid test cases and the highest success rate.
 While heuristic-based tools such as EvoSuite and Randoop attain higher success rates (95.11\% and 95.85\%, respectively), their total number of valid test cases they produce is significantly lower.
 This indicates that \tool{} strikes a better balance between generation volume and test validity, demonstrating its practical effectiveness in automated test generation at scale.
 For fairness, we verified that the baseline tools also generate tests that explicitly treat private methods as focal methods and invoke them via reflection, consistent with \tool{}.

-In addition, Table~\ref{tab_valid_test_num_horizontal} reports the number of valid test cases generated by each tool, showing that heuristic-based approaches yield fewer valid tests than LLM-based ones.
-Specifically, EvoSuite and Randoop generate 3,232 and 4,018 valid tests, while LLM-based tools ChatTester, CoverUp, HITS, and \tool{} produce 6,324, 7,971, 8,351, and 14,190 valid tests, respectively.
+In addition, Table~\ref{tab_valid_test_num_horizontal} reports the number of valid test cases generated by each tool.
+Specifically, EvoSuite and Randoop generate 3,232 and 4,018 valid tests, while LLM-based tools ChatTester, CoverUp, HITS, and \tool{} produce 3,136, 3,958, 4,756, and 14,190 valid tests, respectively.
 These results highlight the superior effectiveness of \tool{} in generating executable test cases.

 Fig.~\ref{fig_valid_test_comparison} further summarizes the distribution of valid test cases per project for each tool.
-Overall, LLM-based tools consistently produce more valid test cases than heuristic-based approaches.
+Overall, LLM-based tools tend to produce more valid test cases than heuristic-based approaches.
 Specifically, the median number of valid test cases per project is 323 for EvoSuite, 415 for Randoop, 260 for ChatTester, 332 for CoverUp, 432 for HITS, and 1,355 for \tool{}, with \tool{} also exhibiting the highest upper quartile at 1,633.
 Like most other SOTA approaches, \tool{} may fail on focal methods with complex control or data dependencies.
 Nonetheless, \textbf{\tool{} is still capable of generating more valid test cases than existing tools}, demonstrating its effectiveness in leveraging distilled context across diverse codebases.